Expert Assistance in Identifying Protected Trees within Hawkesbury

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I conduct work on a tree that is protected without permission?

-If you work on a protected tree without the appropriate permissions, you could face substantial fines and even imprisonment.
+If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing massive fines or even prison.

-Can I contest an TPO or preservation order?
+Can I contest an TPO and/or preservation order?

 Can I cut down a tree that is protected tree?